Jayich-Lab/double-pass-breadboard/README.md

 * Know the desired target center frequency and desired bandwidth.

 ### Polarizing Beam Splitter Handling

-We use [Devcon 5 Minute Epoxy](https://itwperformancepolymers.com/products/devcon-5-minute-epoxy/) to secure polarizing beam splitter (PBS) cubes to their mounts.
+We use [Devcon 2 Ton Epoxy](https://itwperformancepolymers.com/products/devcon/adhesives-sealants/devcon-2-ton-epoxy) to secure polarizing beam splitter (PBS) cubes to their mounts.
 - Note: use only a little dab of epoxy for a single corner and avoid the joint between the two halves of the cube.
 If epoxy contacts this joint, it will seep in over time, eventually ruining the PBS.

 ### Waveplates